ronaldoleitte1975/zd-backendchallenge/Readme.md

 `docker-compose up --build`

-If you want run API in your IDE, change API port from `5151` to `8080` in `docker-compose.yml`, in `application.yml`  change mogo uri to: `mongodb://localhost:27017/db` and run `docker-compose-up` in order to start MongoDB e Redis containers.
+If you want run API in your IDE, change API port from `5151` to `8080` in `docker-compose.yml`.
+In `application.yml`  change mogo uri to: `mongodb://localhost:27017/db` and run `docker-compose-up` in order to start MongoDB e Redis containers.